oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The database :ref:`connection string <connstr>`.
       - Required
     * - ``config_time_to_live``
-      - How many seconds the configuration is cached for.
+      - The number of seconds the configuration is cached for.
 Defaults to 86,400 seconds (24 hours).
       - Optional
     * - ``config_time_to_live_grace_period``
-      - How many seconds an expired configuration can still be used if a new configuration cannot be obtained.
+      - The number of seconds an expired configuration can still be used if a new configuration cannot be obtained.
 Defaults to 1,800 seconds (30 minutes).
       - Optional
     * - ``pyo``
       - See :ref:`pyoparams`.